kshitij-raj-sharma/OSMSG-stats/README.md

 osmsg  --url "http://download.geofabrik.de/asia/nepal-updates" --format csv --start_date "2023-01-15 00:00:00+00:00" --end_date "2023-01-30 00:00:00+00:00" --name all_tags_stats --all_tags
 ```

-- To get stat of Nepal for 2022 to now with geofabrik replication:
+- To get stat of country for year with geofabrik replication:

+  Example of nepal for year of 2022

   Processing geofabrik country based osm change files are faster as they will have changes only for country and smaller in size